7Block Labs

 A. Leveraging Existing Protocols and Frameworks

-• LayerZero: An omnichain interoperability protocol combining light nodes and relayers with a shared security model.
+• LayerZero: This is a cool omnichain interoperability protocol that combines light nodes and relayers while keeping a consistent security model.

 B. Building a Custom Cross-Chain Messaging Layer

-• Step 4: Develop an event-driven relayer system that listens to source chain events and submits messages to destination chains.
+• Step 4: Set up an event-driven relayer system that listens for events happening on the source chain and relays those messages to the destination chains.
+It’s like having a trusty assistant ready to pass along important updates wherever they need to go!

-• Step 5: Integrate with different blockchain protocols via modular connectors.
+• Step 5: Now it’s time to bring it all together!
+Integrate with various blockchain protocols using those handy modular connectors.

 C. Ensuring Security & Trust Minimization